 Successful marketing consultants are intimately familiar with the complex labyrinth of marketing and advertising across industries.
 They can help companies better understand their customers, create and execute targeted marketing campaigns, and offer guidance for communicating with customers, online and off.

 These tasks feed into the primary responsibility of helping clients build a framework for continuously adapting their digital and offline marketing strategies to industry changes.
 This overarching goal breaks down into a variety of duties any talented marketing consultant should be prepared to shoulder.

-> Marketing consultants typically have the same general responsibilities for each of their clients.
+Marketing consultants work on the same general tasks for each of their clients.
 How these responsibilities manifest varies depending on the business, but the same basic duties apply.

-> The basic responsibilities of a marketing consultant include:
+The basic duties of a marketing consultant include:

-> - Understand a Business’ Goals
+- Understand a Business’ Goals

 - Evaluate Marketing Efforts

 - Provide Feedback on Branding & Positioning